ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Application Profile Overview {#overview}

 The objective of this document is to specify how to authorize nodes, provide keys, and protect a pub-sub communication, using {{I-D.ietf-ace-key-groupcomm}}, which expands from the ACE framework ({{I-D.ietf-ace-oauth-authz}}), and transport profiles ({{I-D.ietf-ace-dtls-authorize}}, {{I-D.ietf-ace-oscore-profile}}, {{I-D.ietf-ace-mqtt-tls-profile}}).
 The pub-sub communication protocol can be based on CoAP, as described in {{I-D.ietf-core-coap-pubsub}}, MQTT {{MQTT-OASIS-Standard-v5}} , or other transport.
-Note that both publishers and subscribers use the same profiles.
+Note that both publishers and subscribers use the same pub-sub communication protocol and the same transport profile of ACE in their interaction with the broker.
+However, all clients need to use CoAP when communicating to the KDC.

 The architecture of the scenario is shown in {{archi}}.